Paying for Therapy

 - 50 minute concierge session (in your home or office) $150

 - Email packages, weekly only when used: $25 for 1 response, $50 for 2 responses, $75 for 3 responses

 - A limited number of sliding scale slots are available for those in need and for teens paying privately

 Methods of Payment:

 - Cash, check, credit card, HSA or FSA card

 Considering out-of-network providers allows you to make sure you find a therapist with the appropriate training and experience needed to address your specific concerns, as opposed to one who takes your insurance but may not be proficient in the modalities necessary to treat what you're struggling with.
-Its also nice to be able to keep seeing your therapist when your insurance company or coverage inevitably changes.
+Its also nice to be able to keep seeing your therapist when your insurance company or coverage inevitably changes, so that you don't have to start all over again with someone new.
 Many out-of-network benefits have no limit on the number of sessions you can attend, so you can decide how often and how long you want to go for.

-If this feels too complicated, guess what- there's an app for that!
+If requesting reimbursement feels too complicated, guess what- there's an app for that!
 Its called Reimbursify and after you give them your insurance information, all you have to do is upload a copy of your superbill and they handle the rest.

-If you have questions or concerns about any of this, give me a call and we can go over the process.
+If you have questions or concerns about any of this, give me a call and we'll go over the process.
 Its much easier than you think.